 The man leading the French Government at the time was a celebrated war hero.
 Maréchal Philippe Pétain was the Commander-in-Chief who had led the troops during World War I and earned the respect of the French people.

 But by the time World War II rolled around, he was a tired old man.
 And he was not keen to fight another Great War.
 He was appointed to Government by the Prime Minister of France in June 1940 and promptly conceded to Hitler.
-And so began Pétain’s Vichy Government collaboration with the Nazis.
+And so began Pétain’s Vichy Government collaboration with the German Reich.

-France had been invaded and the horrors of Nazi occupation had begun.
+France had been invaded and the horrors of occupation had begun.
 Out of this despair, the French Resistance was born.
 Ordinary French people organized themselves and became extraordinary in the process.
 Government workers, school teachers, secretaries, everyone and anyone who was willing and capable, conducted covert operations against those in power.

 The idea of “Good Government” and that we should wait out an unpopular “law”, was proven untrue at least here in France.